7 intimidating food challenges from Canadian small towns

 Town: Dawson City, Yukon

 Sometimes a good challenge is about quality over quantity.
-The Sourtoe Cocktail is an infamous drink featuring a shot of whatever you please with a wizened human toe floating in it.
-People come from all over to complete the challenge, just to be able to say they did it.
-There's just one major rule: your lips must touch the toe, but you're not allowed to swallow it.
+The Sourtoe Cocktail is an infamous drink featuring a wizened human toe floating in a shot of whatever you please.
+People come from all over to complete the challenge, just to be able to say they've done it.
+There's only one major rule: your lips must touch the toe, but you're not allowed to swallow it.
 However, one man took it to the next level and intentionally swallowed the toe in 2013, spurring an outcry and a lifetime ban from the Downtown Hotel.

 Challenge: Dali's Food Challenge